THU-KEG/OmniEvent/README.md

 - [Experiments](#experiments)
 - [Citation](#citation)

+# News <span style="color: red;">❗</span>
+[2024.12] In the spring of next year, we will build a new agent system based on LLMs and small models optimized for IE tasks.
+The system will be more powerful and general than the models in OmniEvent.
+The OmniEvent repository will only serve as introductory code for EE, and major updates will no longer be made in the future.

+[2024.10] We recently released a series of LLMs (**[ADELIE](https://huggingface.co/THU-KEG/ADELIE-SFT-1.5B)**) trained for information extraction, which includes event extraction tasks.
+Although its performance underperforms specialized small models, such as BERT, its general capabilities and ability to learn from schemas in context are impressive.
+Welcome to try!
+Link: https://huggingface.co/THU-KEG/ADELIE-SFT-1.5B.

 # Overview
 OmniEvent is a powerful open-source toolkit for **event extraction**, including **event detection** and **event argument extraction**.
 We comprehensively cover various paradigms and provide fair and unified evaluations on widely-used **English** and **Chinese** datasets.
 Modular implementations make OmniEvent highly extensible.